+'''

-register_alias (alias_name, magic_name, magic_kind='line', magic_params=None)
+register_alias(alias_name, magic_name, magic_kind='line', magic_params=None)

 Register an alias to a magic function.

+'''

+Register an arias to a magic function.

 The alias is an instance of MagicAlias, which holds the name and kind of the magic it should call.
 Binding is done at call time, so if the underlying magic function is changed the alias will call the new function.